Undergraduate Research Ambassadors Application

 - Applicants should request letters of recommendation from faculty advisors well in advance to ensure that they are received by LAUNCH: UGR by the application deadline.

-- Faculty mentors must send letters as PDFs to email@example.com by Friday, March 8, 2019 at noon.
+- Faculty mentors must send letters as PDFs to email@example.com by noon on March 5, 2020.